-- → Basic: contains measures required to at least keep up with digitalisation developments in IWT; - → Intermediate: additional measures to become part of the frontrunners in IWT digitalisation. - → Advanced: contains activities added on top of the intermediate package in order to take the lead in IWT digitalisation.
+- → Basic: Contains measures required to at least keep up with digitalisation developments in IWT - → Intermediate: Additional measures to become part of the frontrunners in IWT digitalisation - → Advanced: Contains activities added on top of the intermediate package in order to take the lead in IWT digitalisation

 The separately provided master recommendations table (of which extracts are presented in chapter 6) allows filtering and grouping of the recommendations on each of the ambition levels.
 Measures were linked to an ambition level depending on the estimated effort and time box of the respective measure.
-The three scenarios are summarised in Figure 15, where the prominent labels used in the master table are plotted on ambition levels.
+The three scenarios are summarised in Figure 15, where the prominent labels used in the master table of recommendations are plotted on ambition levels.
 Items that stretch across multiple ambition levels in the figure contain measures of increasing impact and ambition (e.g. EuRIS can be expanded with basic, intermediate or very advanced features).
-In addition, a high-level picture is provided in Appendix 1: Overview of measures in the "road to the sun" approach compiling the complete set of measures.
+In addition, a high-level picture is provided in 8.1 Overview of measures in the "road to the sun" approach compiling the complete set of measures.